Ecommerce Benchmarks: How Does Your Store Measure Up?

 Conversion Rate

-It is most useful to look at conversion rate by channel and by device to look for high growth areas and for areas of improvement.
-But your overall conversion rate should be no less than 2-3%.
-Anything below that is unhealthy and typically indicates that something is wrong, either with your traffic or with your ecommerce experience.
+It’s most useful to look at conversion rates by channel and device to identify high growth and improvement opportunities.
+But your overall conversion rate should be no less than 2–3%.
+Anything below that is unhealthy and typically indicates that something’s wrong, either with your traffic or with your ecommerce experience.

 Many viral brands have much higher conversion rates, around 6%.
-Conversion rates reach as high as 10% doing promotions or sales.
+Conversion rates reach as high as 10% during promotions or sales.

 Benchmarks: